azmo-rinsler/lambda-adot-otel-poc/README.md

   - For non-default profiles: You will need to specify `--profile <profile_name>` as arg(s) in the CLI command.
   - For non-default profiles: Set the `AWS_PROFILE` environment variable to the profile you want to use.
 - Run `mvn clean verify`

+On running the above command, the following will happen:
+- A S3 bucket will be created with the name (and region) specified by the corresponding properties in the pom file.
+- The Lambda's packaged JAR file will be uploaded to this bucket.
+- A CloudFormation stack will be created using this project's artifact id (also in the pom file) as the stack name.
+  - The created stack will contain two resources — the LambdaFunction and its LambdaFunctionRole.
+  - The LambdaFunction should contain an `aws-otel-java-agent-xyz` ADOT layer.
+    - `xyz` being the architecture (e.g. `amd64`) and version (e.g. `ver-1-32-0`) of the agent.